johnmoses/zero-to-hero-cpp-coding/code/intro.md

 Exception Handling

 ## Functions

-A function is a block of code that encapsulates some computation without worrying about its implementation Argument Passing
+A function is a block of code that encapsulates some computation without worrying about its implementation.
+Some of the built in functions include `printf, getchar, putchar`.

+Argument Passing
 Return types
 Overloaded Functions